Vindair/CP317-W2018-G3/documents/Subby-Design.md

 # 2. Major Features
 ## 2.1.
 Create Sublet Listings
-* Registered users can post and edit sublet listings
+* Registered users can create sublet listings
-  * Users can choose to upload pictures as well as a description of the location
+  * Users can add details, such as the location and a description, of the listing and choose to upload photos as well
+  * Users can also add filters to their listing, enabling their listing to be included in more refined searches.

 ## 2.2.
 Browse/Search Sublet Listings
 * Users can browse listings created by users